The (Not So) Latest

 Last month, John Kerry appeared on the David Letterman show and said it was important to get the youth vote.
 But what is Kerry doing to reach the youth vote?
 Does he think young people will vote for him because he rode a motorcycle?
 Because he went wind-surfing?
 It seems only Bush believes young voters might choose a leader based on substance rather than style.

 I was hoping the Democrats would nominate someone better.
 When they nominated Kerry, I hoped Kerry would change.
 I hoped he would drop his anti-youth positions or least compensate with some pro-youth positions.
-He did quietly drop his worst threat against youth under our pressure.
+He did quietly drop his worst threat against youth.
 But he has not reached out to youth in any meaningful way.
 The draft issue gave him a great opportunity to do it.
 His supporters know that and have tried to use the issue.
 But their candidate has not.
 Kerry missed the chance, and Bush grabbed it.

 If Al Gore had won the youth vote in 2000 as previous Democrats had, Gore would be president today.
 If Kerry wants to get elected, he must give us a reason to vote for him.
 He must convince us he will be better than George W. Bush.
 How hard can that be?